JohnnoWei/Stock/README.md

-# StockPrediction
+# Time Series for Stock price prediction
-We try some basic machine learning models for the extremely complicated task of stock prediction.
+We try some basic time series models for the extremely complicated task of stock prediction.

+The price data are taken from https://www.kaggle.com/datasets/kapturovalexander/nvidia-amd-intel-asus-msi-share-prices.